holidaycheck/tech-blog/_posts/2019-06-15-browsertools#3-waterfall-chart.md

 feature_image: posts/2019-06-15-browsertools-3/michelle-rosen-390381-unsplash.jpg
 ---

 This is post #3 in the [category "Browser Tools"][0], focusing on understanding the loading times by charting them in a Waterfall Chart.
-In [part 1][1] and [part 2 about ResourceTiming][2] we looked at the attributes `responseEnd`, `startTime` and `initiatorType`.
+In [part 1][1] and [part 2 about ResourceTiming][2] we looked at the attributes `startTime`, `responseEnd`, `duration` and `initiatorType`.
 Now we want to understand what happens after a resource starts loading and how to understand those numbers.

 ## Setting the Context